dotnet/android/Documentation/guides/BuildProcess.md

   or not LLVM will be used when Ahead-of-Time compiling assemblies into native code.

-  Enabling this propery requires Android NDK to be installed.
+  The Android NDK must be installed to build a project that has this property enabled.

   Support for this property was added in Xamarin.Android 5.1.